 If you dare, enter through the connecting Hotel Gracery to visit Godzilla at head-level.
 He lights up, roars, and spews out steam at the top of every hour.

 If you love Godzilla, be sure to check out the Tokyo Godzilla store in Shinjuku as well, or try to get a reservation to stay in the Godzilla room at the Hotel Gracery.
 An epic and weird experience, only in Tokyo!
-Check out other weird hotel options in Tokyo here.
+Check out other weird Tokyo hotel options on my list here.

 20. Visit an (Ethical) Animal Cafe